-The Tier A client and Tier B database server were connected by two Gb Ethernet crossover cables.
-These cables were connected to the client's onboard Gb Ethernet ports and to the Ethernet ports of the PCI-e networking adapter in the database server.
+The Tier A client and Tier B database server were connected by four Gb Ethernet crossover cables.
+These cables were connected to two of the client's onboard Gb Ethernet ports, both ports of a dual-port Ethernet adapter in the client, two of the database server's onboard Gb Ethernet ports, and both ports of a dual-port Ethernet adapter in the database server.
 These crossover networks handled all of the network traffic between Tier A and Tier B while a measurement was underway.